oscars47/Econ122/proj/README_proj.md

         - plot pop18 and the weights as well
     - comparing based on #bins = percentiles -- these are target classes. then compare `accuracy`
         - using first 400, got ~51% overlap with all 1 params
-        - using all of them, got 47%
+        - using all of them, got 47% -> ~44% since have to take into account how to compare clusters to percentiles
     - implemented random search, protected against keyboard error; running on desktop
+    - added X, y, combined.csv to ```proj/data/```
+    - added mapping for old cluster labels to new based on an argsort of the means of y per old cluster